-As shown in Table 4, for the nine quarter test horizon we projected a cumulative pro forma net loss before taxes of \$31.0 billion.
+As shown in Table 4, for the nine-quarter test horizon we projected a cumulative pro forma net loss before taxes of \$17.0 billion.

-Table 4: Nine Quarter Cumulative Projected Net Revenue, Losses and Net Income Before Taxes
+Table 4: Nine-Quarter Cumulative Projected Net Revenue, Losses and Net Income Before Taxes

-(in billions) cumula I Nine quarter cumulative, ending Mar.
-31, 2020 Percent of average assets (1)
+(in billions) cu Nine quarter cumulative, ending Mar.
+31, 2021

-Pre-provision net revenue (2) \$ 28.1 1.6%
+Pre-provision net revenue (2) \$ 27.4 1.5%

 Less

-Provision for loan and lease losses (3) 45.2
+Provision for loan and lease losses (3) 35.0

-Realized losses on securities 1.3
+Realized losses on securities & Other Losses (4) 0.7

-Trading and counterparty losses (4) 12.6
+Trading and counterparty losses (5) 8.7

-Subtotal of losses 59.1
+Subtotal of losses 44.4

-Net income before taxes \$ (31.0) (1.8%)
+Net income before taxes \$ (17.0) -1.0%

 Memo items

-Other comprehensive income (5) \$ (12.8)
+Other comprehensive income (6) \$ (1.2)

-Other effects on capital Q4 2017 21 2020
+Other effects on capital Q4 2018 Q1 2021

-Accumulated other comprehensive income included in capital (6) \$ (1.4) \$ (14.5)
+Accumulated other comprehensive income included in capital \$ (5.8) \$ (7.0)

-(1) Average assets is the nine quarter average of total assets (from Q1 2018 through Q1 2020).

-(2) Pre-provision net revenue represents net interest income plus noninterest income less noninterest expense.
-It includes losses from operational risk events, expenses associated with the change in the allowance for unfunded commitments, and costs associated with other real estate owned assets.

-(3) Provision for loan and lease losses is reported in accordance with the reporting criteria required in the FR Y-14A.

-(4) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA), single largest counterparty default, incremental default losses, and losses on non-trading related private equity positions that were subject to the global market shock stress.

-(5) Projected other comprehensive income is reported in after-tax dollars and includes incremental unrealized losses/gains on available for sale securities and held to maturity securities that have experienced other than temporary impairment and includes unrecognized losses/gains on pension plan obligations and pension assets.
+- (1) Average assets is the nine-quarter average of total assets (from Q1 2019 through Q1 2021). - (2) Pre-provision net revenue represents net interest income plus noninterest income less noninterest expense.
+It includes losses from operational risk events and expenses associated with the change in the allowance for unfunded commitments.
+It includes projected change in fair value of loans held for sale (and commitments to commit assumed to become held for sale) and loans accounted for under the fair value option of \$0.7B. - (3) Provision for loan and lease losses is reported in accordance with the reporting criteria required in the FRY-14A. - (4) Realized losses on debt securities is \$0.5B.
+Other Losses of \$0.2B primarily include realized gains and losses on marketable equity securities. - (5) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA), single largest counterparty default, incremental default losses, and losses on non-trading related private equity positions that were subject to the global market shock stress. - (6) Projected other comprehensive income is reported in after-tax dollars and includes incremental unrealized losses/gains on available for sale securities and held to maturity securities that have experienced other than temporary impairment and includes unrecognized losses/gains on pension plan obligations and pension assets.

-(6) Reflects projected accumulated other comprehensive income, excluding amounts deducted from regulatory capital under final Basel III capital rules, and reflects the required 80% transition provisions for Q4 2017 and fully phased-in beginning January 1, 2018.